 Gettysburg is the site of the bloodiest battle of the Civil War.
 The Battle of Gettysburg took place from July 1 to July 3, 1863, and thousands of soldiers lost their lives.
 An estimated 51,000 soldiers were killed, wounded or missing by the end of the battle.
 All this history is only 47 minutes away from Harrisburg.

 You can easily make a day out of a trip to Gettysburg.
 Tour the 6,000-acre Civil War military park on your own, in your car or with a guided tour by Segway, carriage, bus or horse.
 Make sure to visit the eerie rock structures of Devil’s Den and peer out of the castle-shaped observation deck at Little Round Top on your tour.
-Admission to Gettysburg National Military Park is free.

 2. Fulton Opera House

-The Fulton Theater has a rich and fascinating history.
-In the 1700s, the theater was the site of a jail and a gang-vs.-Indians massacre.
+The Fulton Theatre has a rich and fascinating history.
+In the 1700s, the theater was the site of a jail and a massacre of Native Americans.
 The back wall of the theater is the remains of the original jail.
-In 1852, the theater was built on the jail foundation to serve as a community center.
+In 1873, the center became the Fulton Opera House after a performance for orphans and widows of the Civil War.

 Now, the Fulton Opera House offers contemporary performances and is one of only eight theaters in the United States that is also a national historic landmark.
 See a show in this beautiful historic building or tour the theater and learn more about its history.

 3. Railroad Museum of Pennsylvania

 Discover and explore more than 100 locomotive and railroad cars, photographs, artifacts and art — all part of Pennsylvania’s railroading past.
-If you’re still craving trains after the museum, make a stop at nearby Choo Choo Barn Traintown, U.S.A. where you can observe a 1,700-square-foot miniature animated train display.
+If you’re still craving trains after the museum, make a stop at nearby Choo Choo Barn Traintown, USA, where you can observe a 1,700-square-foot miniature animated train display.

 4. Pine Creek Gorge